Harmelodic/init-microservice/README.md

 # init-microservice

-A basic template repo that contains starter code for developing a microservice.
+A repo that contains bootstrapping code and reference implementations for developing a microservice.

 Built in Java.